The Money Edit – editorial code

 Cathy has been a journalist since 2001 and specialises in money, property and technology.
 Before going freelance in 2018 she worked at Which? for 12 years, first as a money writer then as an editor in the money, home, tech and cars teams.
 Publications she has written for as a freelancer include Loveproperty.com, Lovemoney.com, The i Paper, the London Evening Standard, Which? and Which?
 Computing.

-Sabuhi is a journalist, content writer, and editor for national newspapers, media agencies, and websites.
+Sabuhi is a freelance journalist, content writer, and editor.
+Her work includes writing for national newspapers, media agencies, and websites covering finance.
 With two decades of experience, Sabuhi has worked for the FT, Times Online, ITN On, Guardian, Express, Daily Mail, Mail on Sunday, Independent, Independent on Sunday, and inews.

 Abbie is a freelance journalist and was previously managing editor at GoCompare.
-She spends her time making sure readers know how to save money on their bills.
+She spends her time making sure readers know how to save money on their bills and get the best deals.